Back to all posts

 Did you know that some medications can affect how your body responds to massage?
 Certain drugs, like blood thinners or pain relievers, can make you more prone to bruising or might influence how your body processes the physical work of a massage.
 In some cases, you might feel a little lightheaded or dizzy afterward.
 It’s not something to be alarmed about, but it is something to be aware of.
 When you fill out your intake form, be sure to list any medications you’re taking.
 This gives your therapist the full picture, allowing them to tailor the session and provide the best post-massage care advice for you.

-How to Prepare for a Safe and Relaxing Massage
+How to Ensure a Safe and Relaxing Massage

 A great massage experience starts before you even step into the treatment room.
 Taking a few simple steps to prepare can make a world of difference, ensuring your session is not only deeply relaxing but also completely safe.
 Think of it as setting the stage for your body and mind to get the most out of your time with us.
 By communicating clearly and taking care of yourself before and after, you help our therapists provide the best possible therapeutic experience tailored just for you.